 - Dendritic cells.
 Monocytes also develop into dendritic cells in healthy tissues of the skin and mucous membranes.
 Dendritic cells are responsible for the detection of pathogenic antigens which are used to activate T cells and B cells.

-- Granular Leukocytes
+Granular Leukocytes include the following:

 - Eosinophils.
 Eosinophils are granular leukocytes that reduce allergic inflammation and help the body fight off parasites.